 Again it also depended on the nature of the individual German commander on the base in charge.

-Based on your WW2 experience and knowledge of aviation, would it have been plausible to have bombed the concentration camps?
+Based on your WW2 experience and knowledge of aviation, would it have been plausible for the Allies to have bombed the concentration camps?
 In terms of stopping what was going on?

 In terms of stopping what was going on, I don’t think so.
 There were too many of them.
-There were huge outfits, you’re talking 20,000 to 30,000 people.
+These were huge outfits, you’re talking 20,000 to 30,000 people.

 But we did not do everything we could.